 - Undergraduate MSU students with majors in the College of Communication Arts and Sciences are eligible.

 - The scholarship will be disbursed to use in either Summer or Fall semester, 2017.

 - Those graduating May 2017 are not eligible.

 Questions can be directed to Joe Grimm at firstname.lastname@example.org

 About This Contest

-Established by Grant Howell, this scholarship and award is given annually to an undergraduate journalism student who writes the best essay examining media bias, a subject of deep concern to Howell.
+This scholarship and award are given annually to an undergraduate MSU student who writes the best essay examining media bias, a subject of deep concern to Howell.
 He was a feisty newsman, in the best sense of the word, always wanting his staff and his newspaper to cover the news fairly, objectively and honestly.Share via these networks: